Bosnia unrest puts spotlight on broken peace accord

 Piecemeal attempts by the West to prod Bosnia towards reform have run up against deep disagreement between the three communities over what their country should look like.

-While Bosniaks want greater centralization, Croat hardliners argue Croats should have their own entity and Serb leaders say they see no future in Bosnia at all.
+While Bosniaks want greater centralisation, Croat hardliners argue Croats should have their own entity and Serb leaders say they see no future in Bosnia at all.

 Full-blown overhaul of Dayton will take years.
 But, analysts said, the protests may provide fresh impetus to reform at least the Federation, with a U.S.-brokered plan to streamline government there already before parliament.